Undergraduate Research 2018

-- Day 1: Introduces dynamic compression science and the fundamentals of matter at high pressure, followed by a tour of the state-of-the-art facilities at the Dynamic Compression Sector at the Advanced Photon Source, Argonne National Laboratory.
+- Day 1: Introduces dynamic compression science and the fundamentals of matter at high pressure.

-- Day 2: Continues with the foundations of dynamic compression, followed by an introduction to the opportunities available in dynamic compression science at the Institute for Shock Physics (ISP) at Washington State University – including a talk by a current ISP graduate student.
+- Day 2: Continues with the foundations of dynamic compression, followed by an introduction to the opportunities available in dynamic compression science at the Institute for Shock Physics (ISP) at Washington State University.

-- Day 3: Builds upon the foundations laid during the first two days and focuses on applications of dynamic compression to address scientific problems in various areas including: materials science, geophysics and planetary physics, phase transformations, and mechanical engineering.
+- Days 3 and 4: Builds upon the foundations laid during the first two days and focuses on applications of dynamic compression to address scientific problems in various areas including: materials science, geophysics and planetary physics, phase transformations, chemistry and mechanical engineering.

-- Day 4: Provides an overview of career opportunities in dynamic compression science, with perspectives by speakers from each of the three major National Laboratories.
+- Day 5: Provides an overview of career opportunities in dynamic compression science, with perspectives by speakers from each of the three major National Laboratories (Lawrence Livermore, Los Alamos, and Sandia).

 In addition, activities such as a reception, pizza outing, and banquet will be organized for participants and speakers.